panpf/sketch/docs/wiki/getting_started.md

 #### Configure Target

-To display the loading results directly on the component, you also need to configure [Target]
+To load the results directly into the component, you also need to configure [Target]

 On Compose [Target] is configured by [AsyncImage] and [AsyncImagePainter]'s cornerstone [AsyncImageState], you just need to